andrius-learns-things/tech-profile-and-notes/README.md

 - `***` I know it well, no additional studying would be needed (studied in detail / used in real projects recently)
 - `**` Some studying/refreshing would be needed (studied it / used in real projects a while ago / have some proof-of-concepts, etc)
 - `*` Studying would be needed (I know "why" and "when" it should be used, but not much about "how")
-- _td-pN_ TODO to stydy more with priority N
+- `pN` TODO to study more with priority N

 ## Summary